Oregon’s Forestry and Logging Industry: From Planting to HarvestSeptember 23, 2019

 - Forest nurseries and gathering of forest products

-Employment was in slow decline between 2005 and 2009 and has since leveled off and started into a recovery, varying seasonally in a band around 10,000 jobs.
+Employment was in slow decline between 2005 and 2009 and has since leveled off.
+It is currently varying seasonally in a band between 8,000 and 10,000 jobs.

 Forestry and logging is a highly seasonal industry.
 Employment generally grows throughout the spring and peaks in August.
 Employment often stabilizes for a month or two in the fall before dropping off as winter rains begin.

-The second-largest group of employment in forestry and logging is timber tract operations, employing 3,709 on an annual average basis in 2015.
+The second-largest group of employment in forestry and logging is timber tract operations, employing 3,653 on an annual average basis in 2018.
 Timber tract operations employment is dominated by government employment.
-In 2015, 3,148 federal workers and 185 state workers managed government forest lands.
-The remaining 377 were in the private sector.
+In 2018, 3,125 federal workers and 163 state workers managed government forestlands.
+The remaining 365 were in the private sector.
 In addition to forest workers, many occupations in this industry are managerial or professional and require a high level of education.
-Wages, therefore, are relatively high – $71,365 on an annual average basis in 2015.
+Wages, therefore, are relatively high – $75,834 on an annual average basis in 2018.

-After a period of relative stability earlier in this decade, the forestry and logging industry continued a slow decline that began in the early 1990s.
-From 1990 to 2000, private sector forestry and logging declined from 15,774 jobs statewide to 12,887, a loss of 2,887 jobs or 18 percent.
+After a period of relative stability in the early 2000s, the forestry and logging industry continued a slow decline that began in the early 1990s.
+From 1990 to 2000, private-sector forestry and logging declined from 15,774 jobs statewide to 12,887, a loss of 2,887 jobs or 18 percent.
 During that period, timber harvests in Oregon declined from 6.2 billion board feet to 3.9 billion board feet.

 The decline was due largely to environmental concerns and the resulting decrease of harvests from public lands.
-In 1990, the ODF reported 48 percent of timber cut for the lumber and wood products industry came from public lands.
+In 1990, the Oregon Department of Forestry reported 48 percent of timber cut for the lumber and wood products industry came from public lands.
 Over time, restrictions took a toll, and the harvest from public lands in Oregon dwindled to 18 percent of the total in 2007.

-Due to low interest rates and a record level of housing starts in the western U.S., the 2004 timber harvest level of 4.5 billion board feet was the highest since 1993.
-Since then, western housing starts have declined due to a nationwide recession.
-Timber harvest levels declined along with building permits to 3.8 billion board feet in 2007.
+Due to low interest rates along with a record level of housing starts and an increase in lumber prices in the western U.S., the 2004 timber harvest level of 4.5 billion board feet was the highest since 1993.
+A few years later, western housing starts declined due to a nationwide recession.
+Timber harvest levels declined along with building permits and lumber prices to 3.8 billion board feet in 2007.
 Correspondingly, employment in forestry and logging dropped 1,886 jobs, or 15 percent from 2004 to 2008.

-With the end of the Great Recession in 2009, the industry stabilized, largely due to increased exports to China.
-Since then, logging employment has grown slowly, going from annual average employment of 5,260 in 2009 to 6,003 in 2015.
+With the end of the Great Recession in 2009, the industry stabilized, due in part to increased exports to China.
+Since then, private-sector forestry and logging employment has been stable compared with previous periods, going from annual average employment of 5,680 in 2009 to 5,711 in 2018.

 Support Activities for Forestry

-Annual average covered wages in this industry were below the all-industry average, at $40,497 in 2015.
+At $46,356 in 2018, annual average covered wages in this industry were below the all-industry average of $53,053.
 Seasonal, sporadic, and part-time work are prevalent, bringing down the annual average.

-Employment in these support activities has been relatively stable with average annual employment increasing slightly recently, going from 3,432 in 2012 to 4,065 in 2015.
+Employment in support activities has been relatively stable with annual average employment increasing slightly recently, going from 3,432 in 2011 to 3,615 in 2016.
+The annual average spiked to 4,965 in 2018 likely due to a busy fire season.

 Like forestry and logging, the support activities industry is highly seasonal.
 The year usually starts with tree planting in the late winter and into spring, depending on the slope and elevation.
 Firefighting then picks up in the summer, usually peaking around August.